kittsville/astra-spotifarum/README.md

 # astra-spotifarum
-Control Spotify on your computer remotely with a Google Nest
+Control Spotify on your computer remotely with a Google Nest e.g. "hey Google, music pause".
+Useful if you typically listen to music in bed from your Desktop computer.

+Google Nest has [native support](https://support.spotify.com/us/article/spotify-on-google-home/) for Spotify remote control, so you should probably only use Astra if you have additional requirements to what they offer.

 Works by connecting these services up to each other, in order:
 1. Google Nest